benoitbeaulieu-ls/lame_writeup/HTB/Lame.md

 Now let use the best "hacking" tool that exists...
 Google.
 Google shows us that it is in fact a vulnerable verison and is vulnerable to remote code excution.

 - ***Vulnerabily Explanation***
 To exploit this vulnerability we need to trigger the malicious function `vsf_sysutil_extra();` function by sending a sequence of specific bytes.
-If the execution is successful it should open a backfoor on port 6200 of the vulnerable system.
+If the execution is successful it should open a backdoor on port 6200 of the vulnerable system.

 - ***nmap script scan***
 To verify that it is vulnerable to this attack lets use an nmap script